pramodsreek/stay-at-home-network/README.md

 10. Mandatory Field validation

-Test: When trying to submit null for a mandatory field, an error message is displayed.
+Test Case: When trying to submit null for a mandatory field, an error message is displayed.

 Status: Pass